-Only one make-up date and time will be set by the course coordinator/ instuctor to reschedule a course test.
-All students who have missed a test or quiz will be expected to test during the day and time scheduled by the course coordinator/instructor, which may mean the student must reschedule work or personal plans.
+Only one make-up date and time will be set by the course coordinator to reschedule a course test.
+All students who have missed a test or quiz will be expected to test during the day and time scheduled by the course coordinator, which may mean the student must reschedule work or personal plans.
 A missed test without appropriate prior notification will result in an assigned zero for the test or quiz.

 - 6. Assessments are administered via computer based testing.
 To facilitate administration of these exams in the classroom setting, students are required to have a laptop computer.
-This laptop can be a Mac or PC, either will work with our nursing programs.
-The laptop should also have a functional webcam. - Please note that Google Chromebooks, iPads or other tablets are not compatible with our programs and will not meet this requirement. - 7.
+This laptop can be a Mac or PC, either will work with our nursing programs. - Please note that Google Chromebooks, iPads or other tablets are not compatible with our programs and will not meet this requirement. - 7.
 It is the student's responsibility to review all policies in the Department of Nursing Handbook related to course work.

-ATI Policies for Pre-Licensure/ ABSN Nursing Majors Assessment Technology Institute (ATI)
+ATI Policies for Pre-Licensure Nursing Majors

+Assessment Technology Institute (ATI)